Skip to main content

 It’s important to note that G cup sizing varies between the US system and UK sizing.
 In the US, a G cup is not the same as a UK G cup, and some systems use double letters (like FF, GG, or DDD) to denote specific cup volumes.
 Always consult a brand’s sizing system or size chart to ensure the correct fit, as cup size definitions and measurements can differ between brands.

-The DD-G cup segment is a key size range, but many off-the-rack bras stop at DD or DDD, making G cup options limited and often compromising on support and comfort.
-The G cup is larger than the average US cup size, which is typically a D cup.
+The DD-G cup segment is a key size range, but many off the rack bras stop at DD or DDD, making G cup options limited and often compromising on support and comfort.

 Measuring Bra Size